-- 4. Option 2 is correct.
-Self Control is one of the emotional skills listed in the passage. - 5.
+- 4. Option 2 is correct because Self Control is one of the emotional skills listed in the passage. - 5.
 Option 4 is correct.
 Sara is demonstrating Intentionality by believing that she can sell more chocolate. - 6.
 Option 3 is correct.
 Based on Joseph's behavior, it is not clear if any of the other statements are true. - 7.
 Option 5 is correct.
 Marisha clearly has trouble communicating with others.
+She may also lack Confidence or Relatedness, but we can't tell for sure from her behavior.